-This prestigious workshop (ECCO/EORTC/AACR/ESMO Methods in Clinical Cancer Research (MCCR) Workshop, previously known as ‘FLIMS’), taking place from 15–21 June 2019, is designed to train early stage researchers in oncology to develop a clinical protocol with mentorship from an international faculty of clinical trialists, methodologists and statisticians.
+This prestigious workshop (ECCO/EORTC/AACR/ESMO Methods in Clinical Cancer Research (MCCR) Workshop, previously known as ‘FLIMS’), taking place from 13 - 18 November 2021 in the Netherlands, is designed to train early stage researchers in oncology to develop a clinical protocol with mentorship from an international faculty of clinical trialists, methodologists and statisticians.
 There is competitive selection of attendees with a total of around 80 delegates chosen from across the world.
-Generations of trainees interested in developing their research skills have benefitted from this workshop, which has been running for 20 years.
+Generations of trainees interested in developing their research skills have benefitted from this workshop, which has been running for over 20 years.

 Further details can be found on the ECCO website